 "Give me your tired, your poor, your huddled masses yearning to breathe free."
 Sound familiar?
 These words engraved on the Statue of Liberty were written by Jewish poet Emma Lazarus.

-Judith Resnick, daughter of Ukranian immigrants, was the first Jewish astronaut in space.
+Judith Resnick, opens a new window, daughter of Ukranian immigrants, was the first Jewish astronaut in space.
 She was among the crew who died when the Challenger exploded over Cape Canaveral in 1986.

 Leonard Bernstein was an acclaimed conductor and Broadway producer born to Russian immigrant parents in 1918.
 He got his first big break when he orchestrated the New York Philharmonic in 1943.
 He's perhaps best known for writing West Side Story which won 10 Academy awards.